talo/hackathon-go-brrr/README.md

 A newline seperates the header from the weights themselves.
 The actual weight or bias values are listed in a single row seperated by commas.
 Weight matrices are provided in row-major order, and biases are single dimensional rows.

-## Example PyTorch implementation
-We have provided an example PyTorch implementation so you can see how the weights can be loaded, and inference performed on the test dataset.
-It is assuredly not an ideal implementation, and we expect you to produce better implementations!